The Key Features of the c19th British Empire

 The old mercantilist system had been a self contained imperial system protected by tariffs, producing Britain’s raw materials and shipping all its products in its own ships.
 In the 1820s the Navigation Acts were abolished and tariffs reduced.
 Later in the 1840s Peel's government abolished the Corn Laws which had kept the price of corn high for farmers.
 With Britain having a monopoly in industrial production and control of the trade routes of the world provided by the Royal Navy, free trade would mean cheap food for the British factory worker and plenty of work in the factories.
 However, free trade meant that Britain would be dependant for overseas suppliers for her food.
 Wages though were deliberately kept low as outdoor relief had been abolished and people had the choice of working for a low wage, entering the workhouse or emigrating.
 The factory owners wanted to maximise profits which they invested in the development of foreign economies.
 As industry developed new markets were needed.
 This led to the empire, both formal and informal, expanding in the Pacific, North America and the East.
 In 1825 the values of British exports was £38.9 million, in 1845 it was £60.1 and in 1869 £190 million.
 Britain was the 'workshop of the world' however although the empire had expanded, most exports went to Europe and the US which together accounted for two thirds of British exports.
 In 1867 when British exports totalled £181 million, £131 million went outside the empire, including over £10 million to the South American counties of Brazil, Argentina, Chile and Peru.

 The Informal EmpireThe second half of the c19th saw Britain increase the size of its empire through many annexations, particularly in Africa and Asia.
 These annexations came at a time when European countries were trying to establish their own empires and successive British governments found they were under pressure to defend British interests and did so by annexing territories that bordered existing colonies or establishing firmer control over territories with which there had been a long tradition of trade but more control was deemed to be needed to secure continuing trading rights.
-During the earlier part of the century when there had been little or no competition from other powers, the British government was happy to encourage business men to establish trading contacts abroad and did provide military support if necessary.
-The government though did not want the cost of annexation and administration.

 The British Empire in 1914